xot/ElectraOne/README.md

 See ```~/Library/Preferences/Ableton/Live <version>/Log.txt``` for any error messages (on MacOS) (again note that ```~``` stands for your home folder).

-### Dependencies

-This project depends on:

-- Ableton Live 11, tested with version 11.1.1 upto 11.2.11 (code relies on Abelton Live supporting Python 3.6).
-- E1 firmware version 3.5 or later.
-See [these instructions for uploading firmware](https://docs.electra.one/troubleshooting/hardrestart.html#recovering-from-a-system-freeze) that you can [download here](https://docs.electra.one/downloads/firmware.html).
-- Optional: [SendMidi](https://github.com/gbevin/SendMIDI), for faster preset uploading.

 ### Installing SendMidi

 Although not strictly necessary, the remote script becomes much more responsive (and usable) under MacOS if you install [SendMidi](https://github.com/gbevin/SendMIDI). (*It seems that sending larger MIDI messages natively through Live under Windows is faster than MacOS; SendMidi isn't necessary in that case, and is harder to install under Windows because it requires shared access to the MIDI port with which to communicate with the E1, which the default Windows MIDI driver does not support.*)